kayleewoodall/Laboratory-info/README.md

 Recategorized tests to "Women's Health Testing" and "Pediatric Testing" instead of "Genetic Carrier Screening" and "Testing for Genetic Abnormailities"
 Added location finder to Resources: https://web.archive.org/web/20150313171939/http://progenity.com/service-center-locations

+March 30, 2015:
+Changed "Results" section to only allow doctors to log in and obtain patient test results.
+Patients can no longer access their information.

 UP TO DATE INFORMATION: